 I’d like to share something with you.
 It’s been a long time coming.
 I live in a culture and society that views men…black men in particular, as being devious, selfish, callous, disloyal, untrustworthy, and motivated mostly by sex, money, and social status.
 And that may be true for many men.
 I honestly don’t know because I don’t date men.
 Nor do I befriend men who value these things and live that way.
 I’m aware that many of the men you encounter in public behave this way in varying degrees.
 Just from the way that women in my culture perceive and respond to me without knowing anything about me at all, I know that a large number of black men behave in ways that cause you to perceive us with distrust and skepticism.
-And I believe that your distrust and skepticism of us is valid, based on your personal experiences and our reputation.
-But that does not represent us all.
+And, I believe that your distrust and skepticism of us is valid based on your personal experiences and our reputation.
+But, that does not represent us all.

-I wish I could convey to you how painful and humiliating it is to experience the way that I am perceived by you and treated by you, for no other reason than my gender and ethnicity.
-I wish you understood how discouraging it is to say hello to you, only for you ignore me entirely or move away from me with an expression of fear, disdain, or distrust.
-I wish you could see me for who I am…a man who strives to conduct himself with honor, integrity, and respect with every choice that he makes.
-I wish you could perceive my heart and the principles that guide my every decision instead of the color of my skin and the history of what other men who look like me have done to exploit your trust and vulnerability.
-I wish you could look into my eyes and listen to the sincerity of my words without suspecting that the only reason why I’m expressing appreciation of your beauty and the desire to get to know you is to fulfill my sexual desires.
-Even if I am attracted to you and feel open to the prospect of becoming intimate with you, that doesn’t mean that’s all I want with you.
+With all the intensity of the pain I feel from the list of these experiences I’ve had of you lately, I wish, for just one moment, that you could see me for who I am…a man who strives to conduct himself with honor, integrity, and respect with every choice that he makes.
+I wish you could perceive my heart and the principles that guide my every decision instead of the color of my skin, and of the history of what other men who look like me have done to exploit your trust and vulnerability.
+I wish you could look into my eyes, and listen to the sincerity of my words, without suspecting that the only reason why I’m expressing appreciation of your beauty and the desire to get to know you is to fulfill my sexual desires.
+Even if I am attracted to you, and feel open to the prospect of becoming intimate with you, that doesn’t mean that’s all that I want with you.
 Nor does it mean that I’ll expect you to want to seriously date me just because we’ve become intimate.
-I wish you could perceive my actions and words as what they are…a sincere desire to connect with you as a person and explore the possibility of developing a long term relationship if that’s where our chemistry leads.
+I wish you would perceive my actions and words as what they are…a sincere desire to connect with you as a person, and to explore the possibility of developing a long term relationship if that’s where our chemistry leads.

-There are many of us who want to connect with you without selling you a dream or seducing you with no intention of bringing value to your life.
+There are many of us who want to connect with you without selling you a dream, or seducing you, with no intention of bringing value to your life.
 We want to get to know you and share experiences with you, with or without sexual intimacy, and without taking away from your enjoyment of life.
 Indeed, we want to enhance your enjoyment of life in every way.
 When we spend time with you, we want to be the source of your joy.
 That doesn’t mean we want to promise you a forever type of love, or that we’ll get into a serious relationship with you after we become intimate.
-After all, you reserve the right to withdraw after that experience too.
+After all, you reserve the right to withdraw after that experience, too.
 We’re not trying to guarantee your long term happiness, just as you don’t guarantee ours when you’re first getting to know us.
-But we do want to honor your trust and vulnerability, no matter how things develop romantically.
+But, we do want to honor your trust and vulnerability, no matter how things develop romantically.
 We do want to honor our responsibility to ensure you are protected, cherished, and appreciated even if we discover that we’re not romantically compatible.
 We don’t want you to feel used or taken advantage of in any way.

 As you can see, you don’t need to be indiscriminately distrustful and suspicious.
 You don’t have to determine right away if a man’s words are sincere.
 All you have to do is interact with him and observe him over time, hold him accountable for any example of him not following through with what he says he’s going to do, and take notice of any discrepancy in his presentation of who he claims to be.
 This takes time, so take your time.
 A genuine man won’t want to rush you into getting in bed with him.
 Nor will he run away if you’ve had sex with him quickly.
 An authentic and emotionally mature man won’t lose any respect for you just because you’ve become intimate with him quickly.
 If he’s being sincere, it’ll make complete sense that you’ve done so.
 After all, why would he think less of you for trusting him in that way if he knows he’s completely trustworthy?

 The only time a man will lose respect for you for having sex with him quickly is if he’s judgmental, hypocritical, emotionally immature, and wasn’t sincere in the first place.
-If you do want to take it slow, and you give a man your attention and non-sexual affection as a reward for conducting himself honorably and respectfully, that should be enough to sustain him for weeks or even months before you’re ready to escalate to a sexual relationship.
+If you do want to take it slow, and you show a man your attention and non-sexual affection as a reward for conducting himself honorably and respectfully, then that should be enough to sustain him for weeks, or even months, before you’re ready to escalate to a sexual relationship.
 If that’s not enough for him, let him go.
 If you want to move faster, then move faster.
 If he’s a true gentleman, it’s really up to you.
 If he’s genuine, he won’t respect you less for any pace that you prefer.
 As long as you’re acknowledging and honoring his efforts and integrity with your own, he’ll happily move at your pace and ensure that, BEFORE he becomes intimate with you, he doesn’t create expectations with you that he doesn’t intend to live up to.
 It’ll be very important to him to never lead you on or let you down.

-I promise you that there are many men walking around who would happily embrace this process of courting a woman, by moving at the pace that’s most comfortable for her, if only you’d give them the opportunity to be judged based on their personal conduct.
-Not all of us men are self-centered, sex-driven womanizers.
+I promise you that there are many men walking around who would happily embrace this process of courting a woman, by moving at the pace that’s most comfortable for you, if only you’d give us the opportunity to be judged based on our personal conduct.
+Not all of us are are self-centered, sex-driven womanizers.
 Many of us are able to enjoy and conduct ourselves honorably in either a platonic or intimate interaction with a woman without pressuring her for sex, or leaving her feeling used and taken advantage of.
 Many of us want to be in a monogamous relationship with a great woman.
 We want to make you happy.
 Honor and respect us, and we’ll honor and respect you.
 If both men and women would approach dating in this way, perhaps dating would become an experience that we all look forward to.